 Once upon a Christmas, Santa brought me my first camera, a Kodak Brownie Starmite.
 I’m not certain what it was about photography that captured my attention when I was so young, but it has been a lifelong passion.
-The challenge, from the beginning, somehow was not to just snap pictures, but to communicate an emotion – a feeling.
+The challenge, from the beginning, was not to just snap pictures but to communicate an emotion – a feeling.

 That camera was set aside for the teenage years of 110s – which was never satisfactory.
-My first 35mm, Nikon K1000, opened a whole new world to me.
+My first 35mm, Pentax K1000, opened a whole new world to me.
 I was intent upon learning to master a manual camera.
-Before long I discovered Ansel Adams and I was fascinated by his work, including his Zone System.
+Before long I discovered Ansel Adams and I was fascinated by his work, especially his Zone System.
 I began to understand how to play with light to communicate the message I had in mind.

 So this is the beginning – a love of photography.
 A fascination with the art and the science that goes into creating an image that evokes feeling.
-But how did this turn into elizad?
+But how did this turn into elizad.com?